 - General AS and AA

 - Certificate Programs

-- Military transcript - In order to have your military transcripts evaluated, you must complete a request from your branch of services with the transcript being sent to Lisa Riddle in the Office of Admissions and Records.
+- Military transcript - In order to have your military transcripts evaluated, you must complete a request from your branch of services with the transcript being sent to Lisa Riddle in Enrollment Services.
 The Veterans Center can assist you with completing the request.

 - Students will be committed to the graduation criteria of the catalog of the year in which they are admitted regardless of the date of enrollment.
 Students also have the option to graduate under the requirements of any subsequent catalog.

 Financial Aid and Veteran Services: